Countdown to the Oscars: The Birth of the Academy Awards

 Cedric Gibbons, the creator of the Academy Award statuette.
 Gibbons went on to win 11 Oscars himself, out of a total of 39 nominations.

-The official first winner for the Best Picture award as «the most outstanding motion picture production» was the World War I epic Wings (1927), made by Paramount Famous Lasky.
+The official first winner for the Best Picture award as «the most outstanding motion picture production» was the World War I epic Wings (1927), directed by William Wellman for Paramount Famous Lasky.
 The statuette, not yet known as the «Oscar», was presented to one of the film's stars, Clara Bow, on behalf of the producers, Adolph Zukor and B. P. Schulberg.
-Roy Pomeroy won the Best Engineering Effects award for the thrilling air sequences in Wings.
+Roy Pomeroy won the Best Engineering Effects award for the thrilling air sequences included in the film.
 He added the roar of the planes' engines, the firing of guns and even the scream of a German aviator killed in a dogfight.

-The award for Best Writing was divided into three categories, Original Story, Adaptation and Title Writing.
+The award for Best Writing was divided into three categories: Original Story, Adaptation and Title Writing.
 The winners were, respectively, Ben Hecht for Underworld (1927), Benjamin Glazer for 7th Heaven, and AMPAS founding member Joseph Farnham (for no specific work).
-The Title Writing category was eliminated from all subsequent ceremonies.
+The Title Writing category was eliminated from all subsequent ceremonies, as the transition to sound eliminated that component of movie making.

 The statuette for Best Art Direction was given to William Cameron Menzies for his work on The Dove (1927) and Tempest (1928).
 Menzies is credited with having coined the job title «production designer» and was a pioneer in the use of colour for dramatic effect in filmmaking.